thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

     <ul class="errors"></ul>

-Since we also want to display validation errors from the server, we add a &lt;ul&gt; with a **class** of "errors", which will be used by our custom client-side Javascript to display the errors that we got back from the server.
+Since we also want to display validation errors from the server, we add a `<ul>` with a **class** of "errors", which will be used by our custom client-side JavaScript to display the errors that we got back from the server.

     <div class="editor-label">
         @Html.LabelFor(model => model.Origin)